Human Resource Development (HRDE)

 Courses

-HRDE 5113.
-Foundations of Human Resource & Workforce Development.
+HRDE 51103.
+Foundations of Human Resource Development.
 3 Hours.

-An overview of human resource and workforce development (HRDE) in organizations.
+An overview of human resource development in organizations.
 Focus on the integration of training and development, career development, and organization development.
 Topics include strategic planning for human resource and workforce development, needs assessment, program development, application of workplace learning theories, career development theories and methods, and application of organization learning theories.
-(Typically offered: Fall, Spring and Summer)
+(Typically offered: Fall and Spring)

 This advanced level course is intended for career development professionals and/or subject-matter experts interested in improving their career development skills within a structured or unstructured learning environment.
 The emphasis in this course is on gaining career development techniques and planning formal and informal career development strategies for the individual or the organization.
 (Typically offered: Spring)